-Wal-Mart Stores Inc. (WMT) started inquiries into potential violations of the Foreign Corrupt Practices Act at operations in Brazil, India and China, adding to its probe of bribery allegations in Mexico.
+Wal-Mart Stores Inc. (WMT:US) started inquiries into potential violations of the Foreign Corrupt Practices Act at operations in Brazil, India and China, adding to its probe of bribery allegations in Mexico.

 The board’s audit committee and the company identified or became aware of the possible FCPA violations since starting a global review of its compliance programs, the world’s biggest retailer said yesterday in a filing with the U.S. Securities and Exchange Commission.
 The new inquiries aren’t limited to those countries, Bentonville, Arkansas-based Wal-Mart said.